Himachal Backpacking – Manali – Kasol –Jibhi

 - Difficulty - Easy Moderate

-Trek Highlights
+Trip Highlights

 Himachal Pradesh has long been a trekker’s paradise.
 It doesn’t really matter if you are an expert trekker or are just taking your first trip, at Plan The Unplanned, everyone is welcome.
-And this trip in particular is great for everyone and here is why:
+And this trip in particular is great for everyone, and here is why:

 - Explore the popular sites of Manali, including the Hadimba Temple, the bustling Mall Road and do some café hopping here